 Sometimes there may be very few levers you can pull in preventing the resistance.
 You’ve gotten your leadership cohorts to reinforce and evangelize the purpose and benefits of the change.
 You’ve tried all you can to reach the hearts not just the minds of what you think impacted employees want to hear.

 One example of this phenomenon is why people stay in bad marriages.
 Despite the obvious benefits of leaving an unhappy marriage, many people still choose to stay in it.
 This is because they fear the loss of familiarity, comfort, and security that their marriage provides.
 This is despite how unhappy they honestly are in the marriage.
 They may also be afraid of the unknown or the changes that come with divorce.
-These same fears and reluctance to change can also be seen in organizations facing change.
+These same fears and reluctance to change can also be seen in organizations and their team members facing change.

 For something less dramatic, another example could be changing phones.
 We are wedded to our phones for a big chunk of how we run our lives.
 Changing a phone operating system, brand, or even model can be a quite a change that a lot of people are not inclined to go through, until they are pushed to do it.